GSA-TTS/FAC/docs/development.md

 LocalStack is an AWS emulator.
 We use it to emulate S3 for storing files that users upload.

-It will set itself up correctly if you run the app with `docker-compse up`.
+It will set itself up correctly if you run the app with `docker-compose up`.

 If you wish to run the app locally, you'll need to install this locally as well.
 You can find [installation instructions](https://docs.localstack.cloud/getting-started/installation/) on their website.